Paraguayan War: Allied setback at Curupayty: their advance comes to a halt

 After the conference, the Allies marched into Paraguayan territory, reaching the defensive line of Curupayty.
 Trusting their numerical superiority and the possibility of attacking the flank of the defensive line through the Paraguay River by using the Brazilian ships, the Allies made a frontal assault on the defensive line, supported by the flank fire of the battleships.
 However, the Paraguayans, commanded by general José E. Díaz, stood strong in their positions and set up for a defensive battle, inflicting tremendous damage on the attacking Allied troops, resulting in over 8,000 casualties on the Brazil-Argentine army against no more than 250 losses of the Paraguayans.
 The Battle of Curupayty resulted in an almost catastrophic defeat for the Allied forces, ending their offensive for ten months, until July 1867.

 The Allied leaders blamed each other for the disastrous failure at Curupayty.
-General Flores left for Uruguay in September 1866 shortly after the battle and was later murdered there in 1867.
+General Flores left for Uruguay in September 1866 shortly after the battle, and was murdered there in 1867.
 Porto Alegre and Tamandaré found common ground in their distaste for the Brazilian commander of the 1st Corps, field marshal Polidoro Jordão.
 General Jordão was ostracized for supporting Mitre and for being a member of the Conservative Party, while Porto Alegre and Tamandaré were Progressives.

 General Porto Alegre also blamed Mitre for the tremendous defeat, saying:

 Here is the result of the Brazilian government's lack of confidence in its generals and giving its Armies to foreign generals.

 Mitre had a harsh opinion of the Brazilians and said that "Porto Alegre and Tamandaré, who are cousins, and cousins even in lack of judgement have made a family pact to monopolize, in practice, the command of war."
 He further criticized Porto Alegre: "It is impossible to imagine a greater military nullity than this general, to which it can be added Tamandaré's dominating bad influence over him and the negative spirit of both in relation to the allies, owning to passions and petty interests."